2. Battery Point Lighthouse & St. George Reef Lighthouse

 14. Pacific Ocean Beaches

-Tidepool, Surf, SUP, kayak, horseback ride, boat or just stroll our scenic ocean beaches along Northern California’s coastline throughout Del Norte County, California.
+Tidepool, Surf, SUP, kayak, horseback ride, boat or just stroll our scenic ocean beaches along Northern California’s coastline throughout the communities of Crescent City, Klamath, and Smith River.
+Discover your favorite beach in Del Norte County, California.